fmbot-discord/docs/docs/guildsettings/crownsettings.md

     `.killallcrowns confirm`

 ---

+### .removeusercrowns

+Removes all crowns from a specific user

+!!! note "Examples"
+    `.removeusercrowns 748900688129687642`

+    `.removeusercrowns lastfmsupport`

+---
 ### .crownblock

 Blocks a user from getting any crowns.
 They will still be visible in the whoknows output.